AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 By leveraging Edge Delivery you can:

 * Create fast sites with a perfect Lighthouse Score and continuously monitor your site performance through real user monitoring (RUM).
 * Increase authoring efficiency by decoupling content sources.
-Out of the box you can use both AEM authoring and document based authoring.
+Out of the box you can use both AEM authoring and document-based authoring.
 As such, you can work with multiple content sources on the same website.
 * Use a built-in experimentation framework that allows quick test creation, execution without performance impact and fast release to production of a test winner.

 ## How Edge Delivery works{#edge-works}